Civil code: Civil codes in Asia

 The Portuguese Civil Code of 1868 was introduced in the Portuguese overseas territories of Asia (Portuguese India, Macau and Portuguese Timor) from 1870, with local modifications being latter introduced.
 It continued to be in effect in the former Portuguese India even after the end of the Portuguese rule in 1961.
 It is still in force in the present Indian territories of Goa (locally referred as the Goa civil code), Daman and Diu and Dadra and Nagar Haveli.
 As Macau and Portuguese Timor were still under Portuguese rule when the Portuguese Civil Code of 1868 was replaced by that of 1966, this later was adopted by these territories.
 In East Timor (ex-Portuguese Timor), the Portuguese Code was replaced by the Indonesian Code when Indonesia occupied that territory in 1975.
 Macau adopted its own Civil Code in 1999, although this being based in the Portuguese Code of 1966.

 Also the civil code of Spain of 1889 would be enforced in its colony, the Philippines, and this would remain in effect even after the end of Spanish rule until the Philippines enacted its own Civil Code in 1950 after almost fifty years of U.S. rule.

 Many legal systems of other countries in Asia are within the civil law tradition and have enacted a civil code, mostly derived from the German civil code; that is the case of China, Japan, Korea, Thailand (the Civil and Commercial Code), Taiwan and Indonesia (which is influenced by the Dutch Civil Code, Burgerlijke Wetboek).

 The Indian Constitution in its Directive Principles of State Policy recommends to a Uniform Civil Code in ts Article 44.
 The Indian parliament is yet to pass a law in this regard.
+Several Indian states have implemented a uniform civil code.
+In 2024, Uttarakhand became the first state to implement a civil code in India, followed by Gujarat and Assam in 2026.